Non-arteritic anterior ischemic optic neuropathy: Predisposing conditions

 While most cases of NAION have no known cause, it has been frequently linked to certain conditions.
 These include general surgical procedures, cataract surgery, hemorrhagic shock, certain medications, and optic disc drusen.
 The exact mechanism of optic nerve ischemia in these cases remains unclear, but contributing factors may include hypotension, anemia, hypoxia, and changes in the autoregulation of optic nerve arterial blood flow.
 The incidence of ischemic optic neuropathy leading to vision loss following general surgeries ranges between 0.1% and 0.002%.

 Drug reactions

-Certain medications, such as semaglutide, amiodarone and phosphodiesterase type 5 (PDE5) inhibitors like sildenafil (Viagra, the firstline treatment for erectile dysfunction), have been associated with NAION-like symptoms, including optic disc swelling and hemorrhages.
-The relationship between these medications and vision loss remains disputed due to anecdotal evidence, the lack of clear dose-response relationship, and co-existing risk factors.
+Certain medications, including semaglutide, amiodarone and phosphodiesterase type 5 (PDE5) inhibitors like sildenafil (Viagra, the firstline treatment for erectile dysfunction), have been associated with NAION-like symptoms, including optic disc swelling and hemorrhages.
+The relationship between these medications and vision loss remains unclear due to the evidence being anecdotal, the lack of clear dose-response relationship, and co-existing risk factors.
 Clinical studies suggest a temporal increase in AION risk following PDE5 inhibitor use, leading to recommendations against their use in NAION affected individuals.

-Drusen
+Optic disc drusen

 NAION in patients with optic disc drusen has unique characteristics: earlier onset, history of transient visual disturbances, and generally better visual outcomes.
 Mechanical pressure from drusen on blood vessels near the optic nerve may contribute to NAION development in these individuals.